 Certificate III in Music Industry is a nationally recognised qualification that complies with the Australian Qualification Framework.
 Certificate III in Music Industry is designed to further the knowledge and skills gained from the Year 9 Music course.
-Students do not need to have studied music qualifications prior to enrolment but must do an audition to determine eligibility.
+Students do not need to have studied music qualifications prior to enrolment but must do an audition with the Music teacher at Unity College to determine eligibility.

 Academic - There are no formal entry requirements for this course, however a pass in year 9 Music is recommended with a high achievement level in performance and composition.
 Students are required to choose Music in Years 10, 11 & 12 at Unity College to be eligible.
 Prior music qualifications and learning may enable further options to study the Certificate IV or Diploma in Music.
+Students meeting entry requirements for these higher qualifications will be provided with the opportunity to explore these options.